soffes/blog/published/2015-07-10-static/static.markdown

 ## Usage

 An [example app](Example) is included demonstrating Static's functionality.
-Check that out first if you prefer to lean by example.
+Check that out first if you prefer to learn by example.

 ### Getting Started